Services and Appointments

 Counseling staff provide training and workshops on a variety of issues relating student mental health to student groups, faculty or classroom presentations, and to University staff working with students.
 To request a CHW presentation, please fill out a Program Request Form.

 Counseling staff also provide consultation to Suffolk staff and faculty regarding student mental health.
-To request consultation, please contact one of our providers or the CHW Interim Director.
+To request consultation, please contact the CHW Director.